-In a customised world – a cost-generating strategy or meeting customer’s needs?
+In a customized world – a cost-generating strategy or meeting customer’s needs

-However, many consumers are not aware of customisation in their everyday life.
-Whether it is a possibility to choose the seats in a cinema (or even a type of the seat), or a double espresso in a cafe – this is customisation working.
-It’s also present in social media or during the Christmas time, when we all prepare presents.
-Even though customisation is often related to the start-up boom in the recent years, it has been utilised before.
+However, many consumers are not aware of customization in their everyday life.
+Whether it is a possibility to choose the seats in a cinema (or even a type of the seat), or a double espresso in a cafe – this is customization working.
+It’s also present in social media or during Christmas time, when we all prepare presents.
+Even though customization is often related to the start-up boom in recent years, it has been utilized before.
 And nowadays it has become crucial.

-Therefore, customization allows to attract clients.
+Therefore, customization allows attracting clients.
 The modern consumer lives in a world of an excessive surplus of offers, he is literally bombarded with a huge number of products.
-To find the one that suits him best, he is armed in search engines, price comparison engines and other users’ opinions.
-It all means, that such a customer is not an easy target.
+To find the one that suits him best, he is armed in search engines, price comparison engines, and other users’ opinions.
+It all means that such a customer is not an easy target.

-Customisation changes the relationship between a company and its customers too.
-One can see it as an invitation for cooperation, which further allows to understand the client.
+Customization changes the relationship between a company and its customers too.
+One can see it as an invitation for cooperation, which further allows understanding the client.
 Treat is as an opportunity for a dialogue.
 If it works out, the possibility of gaining a loyal customer raises.

-A good example of an industry where customisation is beneficial for both sides of the transaction, is production of boxes and packaging – the specialisation of Packhelp.
-Based on our experience, more and more companies decide to use branded packaging as one of the marketing channels, because it is the only channel that provides a 100% of reach.
+A good example of an industry where customization is beneficial for both sides of the transaction is the production of boxes and packaging – the specialization of Packhelp.
+Based on our experience, more and more companies decide to use branded packaging as one of the marketing channels, because it is the only channel that provides 100% reach.
 Furthermore, it is the first moment to “wow” the customer.
-And from our side – the producer and service provider – a customised offer allows Packhelp to meet the expectations of our customers more precisely.
+And from our side – the producer and service provider – a customized offer allows Packhelp to meet the expectations of our customers more precisely.

-Considering it all, a question pops up – if customisation is such a great tool, then why there’s plenty of companies that do not customise their offer?
+Considering it all, a question pops up – if customization is such a great tool, then why there’s plenty of companies that do not customize their offer?

-The reason is simple - customisation is not a flawless strategy.
-Let’s take an example of a mobile app.
-Usually, customisation is a natural way to develop such product.
-However, in some industries, customisation might be responsible for many additional costs – especially in the businesses that include a complex distribution channels.
+The reason is simple – customization is not a flawless strategy.
+Let’s take the example of a mobile app.
+Usually, customization is a natural way to develop such a product.
+However, in some industries, customization might be responsible for many additional costs – especially in the businesses that include complex distribution channels.

-Quite frequently, customisation is rentable only under certain circumstances.
-Some companies use strategies like diversification (with a premium or custom version of the product) or bundling in order to implement successful customisation.
-And the fact is that a clearly targeted, special offer, can be like hitting a jackpot.
+Quite frequently, customization is profitable only under certain circumstances.
+Some companies use strategies like diversification (with a premium or custom version of the product) or bundling in order to implement successful customization.
+And the fact is that a clearly targeted, special offer, can be like hitting the jackpot.

 Apart from financial costs, custom requests are more time-consuming.
-If the user is solely depending on a certain tool in the process of placing an order, it is usually automatised and from the perspective of a company, it’s easy-peasy.
-However, custom requests are less automatised, which causes them to “cost” more time.
+If the user is solely depending on a certain tool in the process of placing an order, it is usually automatized, and from the perspective of a company, it’s easy-peasy.
+However, custom requests are less automatized, which causes them to “cost” more time.

-- You should follow the trends – if your consumer expects customisation, it might be a good idea to meet these expectations
+- You should follow the trends – if your consumer expects customization, it might be a good idea to meet these expectations.

-- Watch out for costs of customisation - is it going to be rentable?
+- Watch out for costs of customization – is it going to be profitable?